 The spinal cord extends caudally from the medulla at the foramen magnum and terminates at the upper lumbar vertebrae, usually between L1 and L2, where it forms the conus medullaris.
 In the lumbosacral region, nerve roots from lower cord segments descend within the spinal column in a nearly vertical sheaf, forming the cauda equina.

-Neurologic dysfunction due to spinal cord disorders occurs at the involved spinal cord segment (see Table: Effects of Spinal Cord Dysfunction by Segmental Level) and at all segments below it.
-The exception is the central cord syndrome (see Table: Spinal Cord Syndromes ), which may spare segments below.
+Neurologic dysfunction due to spinal cord disorders occurs at the involved spinal cord segment (see table Motor and Reflex Effects of Spinal Cord Dysfunction by Segmental Level Motor and Reflex Effects of Spinal Cord Dysfunction by Segmental Level ) and at all segments below it.
+The exception is the central cord syndrome (see table Spinal Cord Syndromes Spinal Cord Syndromes ), which may spare segments below.

 Spinal cord disorders cause various patterns of deficits depending on which nerve tracts within the cord or which spinal roots outside the cord are damaged.
 Disorders affecting spinal nerves, but not directly affecting the cord, cause sensory or motor abnormalities or both only in the areas supplied by the affected spinal nerves.

 Loss of sensation

 Autonomic dysfunction (eg, bowel, bladder, and erectile dysfunction; loss of sweating)